greenthomasd/Public/README.md

 # Public
- Code with sensitive informtion removed, designed to be shared with the public
+ Code with sensitive informtion removed, to be shared with the public.

+This repo is organized in folders based on the topic/subject the code is for.